-Americans are concerned about the state of the environment, and yet polls show that many have lost faith in the ability of both scientists and politicians to solve environmental problems.
+Americans are concerned about the state of the environment, and yet polls show that many have lost faith in both scientists’ and politicians’ ability to solve environmental problems.
 In America’s Environmental Report Card, Harvey Blatt sorts through the deluge of conflicting information about the environment and offers an accessible overview of the environmental issues that are most important to Americans today.
 Blatt has thoroughly updated this second edition, revising and adding new material.

 On April 20, 2010, the gigantic drilling rig Deepwater Horizon blew up in the Gulf of Mexico, killing eleven crew members and causing a massive eruption of oil from BP’s Macondo well.
 For months, oil gushed into the Gulf, spreading death and destruction.
 Americans watched real-time video of the huge column of oil and gas spewing from the obviously failed “blowout preventer.”
 What was missing, though, was the larger story of this disaster.